 In this type of search, the user does not include the location in their query.
 It’s a broader search, but should still be considered while optimizing content.
 For example, “kitchen accessories” could be a target keyword phrase for your kitchen accessories boutique.

 This type of search includes the location, such as the city, general area, or neighborhood, the shopper types in.
-For example, “kitchen accessories in Brooklyn” could be a target keyword phrase a potential customer uses if they live in Brooklyn and are looking for kitchen accessories.
+For example, “kitchen accessories in Brooklyn” could be a target local keyword phrase a potential customer uses if they live in Brooklyn and are looking for kitchen accessories.

 Near me search

 In a near-me search, the user indicates they want search results for nearby businesses.
-For example, “kitchen accessories near me” or “buy kitchen accessories near me” could both be phrases that the shopper types into Google Search.
+For example, “kitchen accessories near me” or “buy kitchen accessories near me” could both be phrases that the shopper types into Google search.

 💡PRO TIP: Get the Ubersuggest Chrome extension, so you can get a quick view of keyword monthly search volume when you plug search queries into Google.